 The Southwestern Research Station is located at around 5400 feet elevation in riparian habitat, surrounded by oak-juniper-pinyon pine woodlands.
 Within a short drive up or down the Chiricahua Mountains, which reach nearly 9800 feet elevation, five life-zones can be encountered: Lower Sonoran, Upper Sonoran, Transition, Canadian, and Hudsonian.
 Bio-geographically, the Chiricahua Mountains are located at a crossroads between distinct desert and mountain biotas.
 At lower elevations, species are influenced by both the Sonoran Desert to the west and the Chihuahuan Desert to the south and east.
 At higher elevations, there is a mixing of plants and animals from the Rocky Mountains, to the north and the Sierra Madre Occidental Mountains of Mexico.
 The uniqueness and diversity of the biota is well recognized by ornithologists, herpetologists, and entomologists.
 Cave Creek Canyon is also recognized as one of the top birding localities in the United States.

-For information on local weather conditions click here.
+For information on current weather conditions click here.

 For historical climate summaries click here.